HaxeFlixel/haxeflixel.com/src/documents/blog/13-HaxeFlixel-DragonBones-Support.html.md

 <haxelib name="dragonbones" />
 ```

 Then create a new animation using DragonBones.
 For the sake of this tutorial, we’re going to use a premade project that comes with DragonBones called DragonBoy that you can select from the starting menu.
 Once you’re done, go to `File > Export` and export the animation using `Data Version: 5.0` and `Image Type: Texture Atlas`.
+Then save it to the `assets` folder in your Flixel project.

 ![screenshot](/images/blog/13_dragonbones/dragonbones_export.png)